deenario01/foodPay/README.md

 If you encounter any issues:

 1. Check the browser console for errors
-2. Verify your Resend API key is correct
+2. Verify your Supabase credentials are correct
 3. Ensure all environment variables are set
 4. Check the Network tab for API response details
+5. Verify Supabase Auth is properly configured

 ## 🔮 Future Enhancements

-- [ ] Database integration for user management
+- [ ] Database integration for user profiles
-- [ ] Password-based authentication
+- [ ] Password-based authentication option
 - [ ] Social login (Google, GitHub)
 - [ ] Two-factor authentication
-- [ ] Email templates customization
-- [ ] Rate limiting for OTP requests
+- [ ] Rate limiting for magic link requests
-- [ ] Session management
 - [ ] User profile management
+- [ ] Real-time features with Supabase Realtime
+- [ ] File upload functionality
+- [ ] Payment integration

 ---

-**Built with ❤️ using Next.js and TypeScript**
+**Built with ❤️ using Next.js, TypeScript, and Supabase**